pymupdf/PyMuPDF/README.md

 Earlier versions are available in the [releases](https://github.com/rk700/PyMuPDF/releases) directory.

 # License
 PyMuPDF is distributed under GNU GPL V3.
-Because you will also be using MuPDF, its license GNU AFFERO GPL V3 applies as well.
+Because you will implicitely also be using MuPDF, its license GNU AFFERO GPL V3 applies as well.
 Copies of both are included in this repository.

 # Contact